MainulDip/JavaEveryday/java-lang-basic-102.md

  - V - Value (Used in Map)
  - S,U,V etc. - 2nd, 3rd, 4th types

+### Generics `Raw` vs `Bounded` types:
+- Raw Types:
+If the generic type is unbounded with any other type (while creation), it's called `Raw` type `<T>`.
+Raw type generic classes can be instantiated without supplying the actual type, and other data type can also be used instead of the creation time type.
+This kind of flexibility can open up bugs and hamper type safety.

 - Bounded Type:
 This is used to restrict the type of objects (upper bound limit) that can be used in the parameterized type.
 To declare a bounded type parameter, list the type parameter’s name, followed by the extends keyword, followed by its upper bound.
 Java Generics supports multiple bounds also, i.e <T extends A & B & C>...